anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

 ![Case ExtensionField ](../Images/K3.png "Case fields")
 * Use command - "docker build -t <docker-hub-account>/<image-name>:v1" to build docker image based on the above dockerfile.This   command should be run in the same level where the DockerFile is present
 *  Push the docker image to a container repository.\
-We will be using docker hub to store the image we created in the previous step.
+If you are using docker hub to store the image we created in the previous step:
    * Log in to Docker using this command: docker login -u <docker-id> -p <password>
    * Push the local image into the Docker Hub using command : docker push <docker-hub-account>/<image-name>:v1
    * Deploy the application using the deployment description file created in step 5:\